klchambers/quiz-app/README.md

 ### Data Model

 Questions are stored in script.js as objects in an array.
-They are rendered on the page dynamicallyusing JavaScript template literals.
+They are rendered on the page dynamically using JavaScript template literals.
 This method was employed in order to keep the structure of Quizzit simple and maintainable.

 As well simplicity and code maintainability, the key-value pairs stored in each question object are easily iterated through using a for loop.